SEAT Mii (2019-2019) Review

 "With almost ten years of production there are plenty of used SEAT Miis on the market.
 The last of the petrol-powered versions were new in 2019, and there are plenty of examples still in the first flush of youth."

-From the original model range we would suggest passing over the SEAT Mii S model.
-It has the basics but nothing more, and is less attractive to buyers as a result.
-The ideal starting point is either the Ecomotive or SE models, both of which get air con, electric front windows and remote central locking, with the SE also getting a leather steering wheel and gear-knob, smarter interior trim and alloy wheels.
+From the original model range, we would suggest passing over the SEAT Mii S model.
+It had the basics but nothing more, and was less attractive to buyers as a result.
+The ideal starting point is either the Ecomotive or SE models, both had air con, electric front windows and remote central locking.
+The SE also had a leather steering wheel and gear-knob, smarter interior trim and alloy wheels.

-Of the models and special editions introduced later on, the Toca and the I-TECH that replaced it are recommended because they add the SEAT Portable System as standard.
-For the full luxury experience (kind of), the SEAT Mii by Mango is stylish and packed with tasty equipment.
+Of the models and special editions introduced later on, the Toca and the I-TECH are recommended because they added the SEAT Portable System as standard.
+For the full luxury experience (kind of), the SEAT Mii by Mango was stylish and packed with tasty equipment.

 Ask the heycar experts: common questions